BZIvanov/Learning-SQL-and-Git/Docker/demo-b/readme.md

 ## Usage

-While in the same directory, run the below command to build the container
+While in the same directory, run the below command

 ```
-docker build .
+docker-compose up
 ```

+Open the browser on _http://localhost:3000/_ and you will see the count of 0.
+Refresh the browser and the value will increment.